MrHAM17/Rubiks_Cube_Solver/README.md

 ### 🚧 Project Status

-Started but incomplete.
+Started but incomplete (unstable).
 Solver logic was in progress but UI and full solver capability not implemented.
 Retained for reference only.

 ---